 On the portal, click “SSH keys” in the sidebar and then “Add SSH Key”.
 Paste the output from the command in the “Key” field and give your key a name.

 You’re all set

 Perfect.
-You’re now all set to start running your jobs in the Nerdalize cloud using Nerd.
-Let’s continue to the next part to learn the basics of running jobs.
+You’re now all set to start creating Cloud Servers.
+Let’s continue to the next part to learn how to create and use a server.